sablin39/awesome-articulation-reconstruction-papers/README.md

 # Awesome-Articulation-Reconstruction-Works

 This is a repo that collects some works about **articulated object reconstruction**.
-I will also write blog posts some works that contains outstanding approaches.
+I will also write blog posts for some works that contains outstanding approaches.
 Please post an issue if there are more papers or programs that you recommend.

 **Keywords:** Digital twins, Articulation reconstruction, part-level reconstruction